Phil Donahue: Personal life

-Donahue's 1958 marriage to Margaret Cooney produced five children – Michael, Kevin, Daniel, Mary Rose, and James – but ended in divorce in 1975.
-She returned to her native New Mexico, remarried, and retired from public view.
+In 1958, Donahue married Margaret Cooney and they had five children – Michael, Kevin, Daniel, Mary Rose, and James.
+They divorced in 1975, after which Margaret returned to her native New Mexico, remarried, and retired from public view.
 The family had lived in Centerville, Ohio, across the street from Erma Bombeck, a humorist who would become one of his contemporaries as a national voice in the 1970s and 1980s.
-For a brief period in the 1970s, Donahue employed Vivian Maier, an American street photographer, as a nanny for his children.
+For a brief period in the 1970s, Donahue employed photographer Vivian Maier as a nanny for his children.

 Donahue married actress Marlo Thomas on May 21, 1980.
 He and Thomas had no children together.

-In 1999, Donahue was one of the lead candidates to host the game show Greed along with Keith Olbermann, but Chuck Woolery was hired instead.
+In 1999, Donahue was considered as a host for the game show Greed along with Keith Olbermann, but Chuck Woolery was hired instead.

 Regarding his religion, Donahue had stated: "I will always be a Catholic.
 But I want my church to join the human race and finally walk away from this anti-sexual theology."
 He also said that he is not "a very good Catholic", and that he did not think it was necessary to have his first marriage annulled.
 He had expressed admiration of Pope Francis.

 In early August 2014, Donahue's youngest son, James Donahue, died suddenly at the age of 51 due to a ruptured aortic aneurysm.

 Death

 Donahue died following a long illness at his home on the Upper East Side of Manhattan in New York City, on August 18, 2024, at the age of 88.

-Donahue's death was confirmed by a family spokesperson, Susie Arons, who said Donahue died "peacefully following a long illness," surrounded by family members and "his beloved Golden retriever, Charlie."
+In other media

+In 2020, Donahue was portrayed by Tom O'Keefe in the TV series Mrs. America.